-To be completed by the regulated person า:
+To be completed by the regulated person:

 Name of Regulated Person:

-In order to use the concession we can elicence covering Class 1 (deposit taking) (services to collective investment scheleservices of the Regulated Activities Order , Class 2 (investmer mes) or Class 8 (r nt busines: noney tra s), Class 3 nsmission)
+In order to use the concession we can confirm that we hold a financial services licence covering Class 1 (deposit taking), Class 2 (investment business), Class 3 (services to collective investment schemes) or Class 8 (money transmission) services of the Regulated Activities Order 2011.
+We also confirm the following:

-Item Yes No

-The nature / intended purpose of the runderlying clients is known to us. elationship with the

-We have not identified any suspicious ac

-Written terms of business are in place of paragraph 21 (3) of the Code. overing all areas of
+Item Yes No The nature / intended purpose of the relationship with the underlying clients is known to us.
+We have not identified any suspicious activity.
+Written terms of business are in place covering all areas of paragraph 21 (3) of the Code.
 Confirmation has been received from the third party that there are no underlying clients who have been assessed as higher risk in the arrangement.
 The customer is regulated and supervised in respect of AML/CFT and has appropriate record keeping and customer due diligence procedures in place which are fit for purpose.

-The procedures of the customer will annually.
+The procedures of the customer will be tested at least annually.

-f, "no" is answered to any of these pplicable to be used by the regulated p ssion is no longer
+If, "no" is answered to any of these points the concession is no longer applicable to be used by the regulated person.

 Signature:

 Full Name:

 Official Position:

 Date:

 Contact details of Signatory: Address:

 Email: